MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-gtk4/doc/md/AboutDialog.md

 Description
 ===========

-The `GtkAboutDialog` offers a simple way to display information about a program.
+The `B<Gnome::Gtk4::AboutDialog>` offers a simple way to display information about a program.

 The shown information includes the programs' logo, name, copyright, website and license.
 It is also possible to give credits to the authors, documenters, translators and artists who have worked on the program.